StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/turn-off-a-notification.md

 <!-- md:permission `manageConfig` -->

-This topic provides step-by-step instructions for turning off a [notification](about-notifications.md) in TheHive.
+Turn off a [notification](about-notifications.md) in TheHive to temporarily stop it from triggering automated messages.

 <h2>Procedure</h2>